PlaidCloud/website/content/en/docs/reference/access-authn-authz/webhook.md

 <!-- body -->
-When specified, mode `Webhook` causes Kubernetes to query an outside REST service when determining user privileges.
+When specified, mode `Webhook` causes PlaidCloud to query an outside REST service when determining user privileges.

 ## Configuration File Format